 WYSU provides a Community Calendar page as a public service.
 You can now enter your event directly on our website.
 Everyone is welcome to submit events to the calendar, though not everyone's submission will be published or announced on air.
-We specialize in fine and performing art events, large community events, and YSU events.

 The next WYSU station-sponsored Go Ahead Tour takes you to ALASKA for a cruise aboard the Royal Caribbean Celebrity Solstice!
 Our departure date is July 15, 2015.

 WYSU's local interview segment Doing Good is produced weekly and hosted by former television journalist Gina Marinelli.
-SInce the beginning of the year, the three-minute segment has highlighted good work, ideas and efforts by organizations and individuals in the Mahoning Valley Community.

 For WYSU’s night owls, a slight change happened on July 1, 2014, when the station switched to Classical 24 from Public Radio International overnight.
 Listeners now benefit from eleven hosts who carefully craft each broadcast.
-Lively, engaging, and knowledgeable, they illuminate the music they present with well-researched insightful information, taking care that every program is accessible and stimulating for novices and aficionados alike.